jeremyqzt/emma/README.md

  * Swap out `SyntaxHighlighter` for one w/o console errors
  * Confirm if partial loading of each gist file is desirable (I.e. only first 10 are loaded for performance)
  * Evaluate and update page look/feel to match existing pages
+ * Perhaps re-evaluate how favourites are handled.
+Handling on FE is not a permeanent/performant solution.
  * Confirm that assets (i.e. images) are okay to be used w/o copyright issues...